8 Glass Coffee Table Setups That Actually Look Good in Real Life

 • A brass articulating floor lamp

 • Plants.
-Everywhere.
 So many plants.
+An almost irresponsible number of plants.

 Styling Tips for Bohemian Rooms

-• Small potted plants
+• Small potted plants in terracotta or ceramic

-• A stone or ceramic dish
+• A stone or ceramic dish for a grounding texture

-• A single candle
+• A single candle for warmth

 Quick Reference: Match Your Style to Your Glass Table Setup